 - forged active, working collaborations with local and national partners including the Urban Leadership Institute, SchoolWorks, Metro Center for Urban Education, Council of Great City Schools, TERC, Children’s Defense Fund, American Reading Company, Mississippi Center for Education Innovation and many colleges and universities

 - funded by the Open Society Foundations - Campaign for Black Male Achievement, The Panasonic Foundation, John S. and James L. Knight Foundation, W.K.
-Kellogg Foundation, 21st Century Foundation, Schott Foundation for Public Education, the Boston Foundation, the Hyams Foundation, the NEA Foundation, the Barr Foundation, Scholastic Inc., Jack Kent Cooke Foundation, Zaner-Bloser, IBM, Classroom Inc.
+Kellogg Foundation, 21st Century Foundation, Schott Foundation for Public Education, the Boston Foundation, the Hyams Foundation, the NEA Foundation, the Barr Foundation, Scholastic Inc., Jack Kent Cooke Foundation, Zaner-Bloser, IBM, Classroom Inc. among others

 - engaging, informative website, eNewsletter, and timely eBlasts